OpenWebhook/webhook-store/README.md

 | Inspect webhooks   | Yes                   | Yes              | Yes                                                         |
 | Authentication     | Yes                   | Yes              | [Yes](https://www.openwebhook.io/docs/intro#authentication) |

 The project is inspired from [Yopmail](https://yopmail.com/en/): a Disposable Email Address - Temporary and anonymous inbox.
-It could have been named **Yophook**...

 ### How to use it